maximvdberg/reasamplomatic5000-multi/readme.md

 When the `create bus` option is ticked, an additional bus track is created.
 You can make a folder of the created track with this as the parent track to mix everything together.
 If you have the SWS extension installed, this is done automatically!

 ## To-do
- * Let overlap between sample ranges behave nicely.
+ - [ ] Let overlap between sample ranges behave nicely.
 For instance: separate identical ranges to the same track, render on top of each other.
- * Selecting multiple ranges, moving them simultaneously.
+ - [ ] Selecting multiple ranges, moving them simultaneously.
 Sync selection with REAPER to allow copy/paste as well.
+ - [ ] A way to save user settings without requiring them to edit the script.
- * Reapy can check for changes in track names/colors/etc., which would eliminate the need to hit `refresh` manually.
+ - [ ] Reapy can check for changes in track names/colors/etc., which would eliminate the need to hit `refresh` manually.
 (Although since `refresh` is very slow, this might actually be undesirable behaviour.)